AmirHammoutene/RiseOfEnigmas/readme.txt

 These are series of enigmas games.
 Enjoy thinking about puzzles.

-This 1.3 version contains :
+This 1.4 version contains :
-- Eulerian Graphs series
+- Eulerian Graphs series (with time challenge)

 ...but more types of enigmas are coming soon

-Links for download installer (Windows only for the moment):
+Links yo download installer (Windows only for the moment):
 GameJolt https://gamejolt.com/games/riseofenigmas/665470
 Itch.io https://amirhammoutene.itch.io/rise-of-enigmas